Mutual Harmony: Sequential Recommendation with Dual Contrastive Network: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we approached sequential recommendation from a new perspective that integrated user sequence with self-supervised learning instead of solely item sequential learning.
-Existing sequential recommendation is often user-centric, which aims to predict the next interacted item for the given user with his/her history item sequence and ignores the item-centric view for the item provider.
-Our introduction of item-centric modeling for user sequence not only supplemented the existing user-centric sequential recommendation with the item-centric view but also addressed the challenge of current self-supervised learning with sparse augmentation data by dropout strategy.
+Existing sequential recommendation is often user-centric, which aims to predict the next interacted item for the given user with his/her historical item sequence and ignores the item-centric dimension for the item provider.
+Our introduction of item-centric modeling for user sequence not only supplemented the existing user-centric sequential recommendation with the item-centric dimension but also addressed the challenge of current self-supervised learning with sparse augmentation data by dropout strategy.
 Specifically, we proposed DCN (\textbf{D}ual \textbf{C}ontrastive \textbf{N}etwork for Sequential Recommendation) with contrastive learning from representation and interest levels.
 Firstly, we proposed the dual representation contrastive learning, which contained user representation contrastive learning and item representation contrastive learning.
 Before the second kind of proposed contrastive learning approach, we propose a mixed prediction to predict the next interacted item of the given user, the next interacted user of the given item, and the collaborative filter probability without sequential modeling.
 Secondly, we proposed the dual interest contrastive learning to minimize the scaled distance between the dynamic interest for next item prediction and the static interest of matching probability, which aimed to incorporate the static modeling into the item sequence modeling via auxiliary training.
-Besides, the predicted score of the next user was also self-supervised here with the next item prediction, which equipped the user-centric view with the item-centric view to further provide personalized service for the item provider.
+Besides, the predicted score of the next user was also self-supervised here with the next item prediction, which equipped the user-centric dimension with the item-centric dimension to further achieve mutual harmony between the user and item provider.
 Finally, we evaluated our proposed method on both user-centric and item-centric evaluation metrics, which rank the top items for the given user and rank the top users for the given item, respectively.
 Experimental results show the superiority of our proposed method against the state-of-art sequential recommendation.